Charles E W Bean, Diaries, AWM38 3DRL 606/48/1 - June - July 1916 - Part 2

 men - thought might be ours.
 Secret of

-German success Deep dugouts in [[G?]]
+German success Deep dugouts in Villages.

-No such thing as silencing enemys arty
+No such thing as silencing enemys arty.

-Prac every shot - is on infantry.
+Prac. every shot is on infantry.

-4 Bns gone over & can't be found
+4 Bns gone over & cant be found.

 22